lndecastro/AI4EL/tempBook5/Class1_Understanding_AI.md

 3. Describe how AI works at a high level, without any math or coding.
 4. Distinguish between different types of AI, particularly Generative AI.
 5. Name the most common AI chatbot tools and describe what each is used for.
-6. Write and refine your first AI prompt to complete a real-world task.
+6. Write and refine your first AI prompts to complete a real-world task.
 7. Reflect critically on what AI does well and what it gets wrong.

 ## Part I — AI is Already in Your Life